My Story

 Living in New York, I begrudgingly started the 2021 MLB season watching Yankees and Mets games (given that those were the games broadcasted locally for me).
 I tried really hard to like either team, but I realized in seeing Rays-Yankees games — quite often because of the frequent in-division matchups — that I had grown rather fond of the Rays and loved their wholesomeness.
 It helped that I already recognized so much of the team from the WS.
 There was also something about their instilled label as underdogs — despite not exactly being underdogs, as a team that has seen a good amount of success in recent years — that felt relatable and made them extremely likable.

 It took me another month or two before I finally purchased an MLB.TV subscription so I could keep up with all Rays games and not just the ones when they were in New York.
 And now, while Brett is no longer on the team — although he’ll probably always be my favorite player! — I still hold much of the same fondness that made me fall in love with the Rays in the first place.
-For better or for worse — leaning toward the former, probably! — I’m a Rays fan for life, and beginning in 2023, I’m starting a tradition to see the team play every year for my birthday.
+For better or for worse — leaning toward the former, probably! — I’m a Rays fan for life, and beginning in 2023, I started a tradition to see the team play every year for my birthday.

 Quick Facts